syash2581/15DaysTrainingAtAP/Day4_28-05-2021/README.md

 - [X] Create Different screen using UI elements
 - [X] Basic Calc (Addition and Subtraction)
-- [X] Somoe examples to do by yourself
+- [X] Some examples to do by yourself